react4j/react4j/docs/_docs/faq.md

 this should not impact the correctness of the React4j <=> react integration.
 The amount of code that is manually exported to Javascript has been minimized and is mostly restricted to the equivalent of static class properties in ES6 and a constructor function.

+### Arez Integration

+#### Which components should extend ReactArezComponent?

+Any component that uses arez observable properties or computed properties within the `render()` method should extend `ReactArezComponent`.
+This ensures that the component is scheduled for re-render when the data changes.

+Sometimes you want to share a generic component between projects and rather than passing arez reactive components into the component and making the generic component extend `ReactArezComponent` you can instead pass in simple values as props into the generic component.
+The container component will still extend `ReactArezComponent` and will be re-rendered when the observable and/or computed properties change and will pass new props to the generic component forcing it to re-render.
+This is slightly less optimized but allows you to create generic components like `ToggleButton` rather than domain specific `TodoToggleAllButton`.